Things Change

 My first job in a chain pharmacy, typing prescriptions on an electric typewriter, filling out 3rd party insurance forms by hand; what had I gotten myself into?

-Eight months later I had transitioned into hospital pharmacy; reviewing charts, consulting with physicians, and managing drug therapy.
+Eight months later I had transitioned into hospital pharmacy; reviewing charts, consulting with physicians, rounding on patients and managing drug therapy.

 Over the next 25 years the position blossomed into a true pharmacy care coordination position; including bedside discharge counseling with patients as well as an amazing opportunity to coordinate patient care with the discharge planners and hospitalists.

-Hospital systems merge, budgets get tighter, pandemic workflow changes, and Steve retires after 32.5 years working with the same institution.
+Hospital systems merge, budgets get tighter, pandemic workflow changes, and I retire after 32.5 years working with the same institution.

-Two weeks ago I began semi-retirement, which includes a part time hospital pharmacy position at our towns other community hospital.
+Shortly after retiring, at 58 years old, I began semi-retirement, which includes a part time hospital pharmacy position at our town's other community hospital.

-After 25 years in retail, I am looking forward to once again, reviewing charts, consulting with physicians, and managing drug therapy.
+After 25 years in retail, I am once again reviewing charts, consulting with physicians, rounding on patients and managing drug therapy in a hospital pharmacy.

 Things change.